OpenAssetIO/OpenAssetIO/contributing/CODING_STANDARDS.md

 ### Python

+Python code should be written using only features included in Python 3.7.

 Where feasible, Python unit test cases should use a class for each unit, where the methods of the test class are the test cases for that unit.
 In addition, test cases should ideally be written using `when` and `then`